 The Coolidge Highway Complete Streets Initiative involves a 24-month evaluation period to determine if restriping Coolidge between 11 Mile and 12 Mile will improve traffic flow and make the road safer and friendlier for pedestrians and bicyclists.
 Restriping the road will reduce a travel lane in each direction while adding a continuous center turn lane along the one-mile stretch.
 Additional parking spaces and various streetscape improvements are included in the plan.

 The Berkley City Council approved a 24-month study in January 2019 that incorporates a 12-month review of the eight safety metrics that are part of the Coolidge Road Right Sizing and Safety Corridor Metrics Matrix.
 The Berkley Downtown Development Authority is financing the project and expects to have the road restriped by May 1, 2019.
 More details about the project can be found on the DDA website at www.downtownberkley.com.

-Send your comments about the plan to email@example.com.
+Email your comments or questions about the project to firstname.lastname@example.org.

 EPISODE 1: COMPLETE STREETS: THE BEGINNING

 Watch an interview with Berkley Mayor Dan Terbrack and Mayor Pro Tem Steve Baker on how the City Council embarked on a Complete Streets Initiative for Coolidge Hwy and other roads.

 EPISODE 2: KEEPING TRAFFIC OUT OF THE NEIGHBORHOODS

 In this episode, Patrick Cawley with the Traffic Improvement Association talks about the new Coolidge Hwy project and preventing traffic from diverting into the surrounding neighborhoods.

 In this episode, Berkley Public Safety Director Matt Koehn talks about the potential safety benefits from reconfiguring Coolidge Highway.